ro-py/ro.py/docs/tutorials/error-handling.md

     print("Not allowed to shout.")
     print("URL:", exception.response.url)
 ```
-Roblox also returns extra error data, which is what you see in our error messages.
+Roblox also returns extra error data, which is what you see in the default error message.
 We can access this with the `.errors` attribute, which is a list of [`ResponseError`][roblox.utilities.exceptions.ResponseError]:
 ```python
 group = await client.get_group(1)